tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

 be sufficient just to remove/add Google account (see also other advice in the article mentioned).

+#### Error: This version of the application is not configured for billing through Google Play

+I got this error when tried to subscribe using reserved product ID (`android.test.purchased`).

+it has turned that you can only purchase when testing with static responses but not subscribe. all other subscription related methods from `react-native-billing` package (`isSubscribed`, `getSubscriptionDetails`) are working as expected (that is they return relevant static responses - for subscriptions, not for purchases).

 #### run application on real device

 see [React Native - Running on Real Device]({% post_url 2018-03-05-react-native-running-on-real-device %}).